-Welcome to Catholic Schools Guide 2015 edition; a celebration of leadership in our secondary schools.
-Our Guide has been published to provide feature profiles on Catholic Secondary schools in Melbourne, Sydney and Adelaide in order to give parents of prospective students easy-to-access essential information.
+Welcome to Catholic Schools Guide 2016 edition; a celebration of the rise the digital classroom in our secondary schools.
+Our Guide has been published to provide feature profiles on Catholic Secondary schools in Melbourne, Sydney, Brisbane and Adelaide in order to give parents of prospective students easy-to-access essential information.
 The magazine is published annually.

 All information contained in the printed Guide is available at this website.
 To read a profile on a College, simply click the Finding A School icon.
 To receive a hard copy of the publication, just send us an e-mail and we shall post you a free copy.
 To download a PDF version simply click on the appropriate cover, enter your email address and your will then receive a free PDF version.

 The Catholic Schools Guide is an independent publication.
 Please contact me with your comments and suggestions.

 Each year our Guide carries a different theme.
 This year, our theme is ‘The Digital Classroom’